Top 5 4th Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Private Advisor Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Procyon Advisors, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab Fundamental U.S. Large Company Index ETF has a price-earnings ratio of 14.10 and a price-book ratio of 2.46.
+In terms of valuation, Vanguard International High Dividend Yield ETF has a price-earnings ratio of 8.61 and a price-book ratio of 1.11.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab Fundamental International Large Company Index ETF has a price-earnings ratio of 9.38 and a price-book ratio of 1.03.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.91 and a price-book ratio of 1.45.

-During the quarter, Private Advisor Group, LLC bought 141,249 shares of ARCA:VTV for a total holding of 584,671.
-The trade had a 0.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $136.83.
+Procyon Advisors, LLC reduced their investment in ARCA:XSOE by 279,711 shares.
+The trade had a 1.68% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.89 and a price-book ratio of 2.71.
+In terms of valuation, WisdomTree Emerging Markets ex-State-Owned Enterprises Fund has a price-earnings ratio of 14.38 and a price-book ratio of 2.06.

-Private Advisor Group, LLC reduced their investment in ARCA:SPLG by 762,013 shares.
-The trade had a 0.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $45.02.
+During the quarter, Procyon Advisors, LLC bought 364,145 shares of ARCA:PFXF for a total holding of 513,798.
+The trade had a 1.11% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $16.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.